-By Dr Minh Alexander, NHS whistleblower and former consultant psychiatrist 29 September 2016
+By Dr Minh Alexander, NHS whistleblower and former consultant psychiatrist 29 September 2016.
+Updated with addendum 27 September 2017

 The British Medical Association (BMA) is the main union for doctors.
 It is not a good friend to whistleblowers.